The Second Mother (2015 film): Plot

-The last straw of the situation happens when Jessica is found in the pool playing with Fabinho and his friend.
-The wife is enraged and orders Val to control her daughter and make sure that she doesn’t enter the other side of the kitchen door.
-Furious when she hears of this and upset that her mother did not defend her honor, Jessica leaves and gets an apartment for herself.
-Later, Fabinho learns that he did not pass the test to get into the university of his choice, the same one that Jessica tested for but got accepted to.
+The last straw of the situation happens when Jéssica is found in the pool playing with Fabinho and his friend.
+Dona Barbara is enraged and orders Val to control her daughter and make sure that she does not enter the other side of the kitchen door.
+Furious when she hears of this and upset that her mother did not defend her honor, Jéssica leaves and gets an apartment for herself.
+Later, Fabinho learns that he did not pass the test to get into the university of his choice, the same one that Jéssica tested for but got accepted to.
 Dona Barbara is jealous that Val's daughter passed the exam while her son did not.
 She tells her son that he must study harder for the next year.
 After such news, he decides to take six months off and spend it in Australia.
 Dona Barbara cannot bear the fact that her son has a closer relationship with Val than with her since she is his own mother.
 Val, sad that he is going away, decides to quit her job and be with her daughter, not wanting to remain in the household with the parents.
 When Dona Barbara asks Val why she cannot stay, Val informs her that she wants to care for her child.
-Despite Dona Barbara and Jessica's issues, Dona Barbara indicates to Val that she understands the need Val feels to be there for her child.
+Despite Dona Barbara and Jéssica's issues, Dona Barbara indicates to Val that she understands the need Val feels to be there for her child.
 As a final act of rebellion before rejoining her daughter, Val enters the swimming pool that has been off-limits for her entire tenure in the home.
-She calls Jessica gleefully, informing her that she is currently standing in the pool which led to Jessica's expulsion from the home.
+She calls Jéssica gleefully, informing her that she is currently standing in the pool, which led to Jéssica's expulsion from the home.
 Val laughs and splashes around in the pool as she breaks the unspoken rules that have governed her existence for the last two decades.
 Moving in with her daughter right after, Val tells her daughter that they will be together forever and that she is not going anywhere this time.
-After a small argument, Val learns that she has a grandson, Jorge and that Jessica is doing the same thing that she did with her.
+After a small argument, Val learns that she has a grandson, Jorge and that Jéssica is doing the same thing that she did with her.
 Val will not permit her daughter to do the same thing with her grandson because she personally understands how difficult it is to be away from her own child.
-Elated at the news, she tells Jessica to go get her son from back home and to bring him back so that they can all live together as a family.
+Elated at the news, she tells Jéssica to go get her son from back home and to bring him back so that they can all live together as a family.